TentaRJ/GameJolt-FNF-Integration/README.md

 # CREDITS:

-- <a href = "https://github.com/brightfyregit">BrightFyre</a> - Testing the API with Entity Origins
+- <a href = "https://github.com/brightfyregit">BrightFyre</a> - Testing the API with Entity Origins & login UI design
 - <a href ="https://github.com/haya3218">Haya</a> - Systools fork